 13a.
 My acceptance for enlistment is based on the information I have given in my application for enlistment.
 If any of that information is false or incorrect, this enlistment may be voided or terminated administratively by the Government, or I may be tried by Federal, civilian, or military court, and, if found guilty, may be punished.

 A recruiter who encourages you to lie has violated his/her own service regulations and can be prosecuted for violation of a regulation under Article 92 of the UCMJ.
-Additionally, if the recruiter knows you are not qualified for military service, under the regulations, and processes your enlistment anyway, that recruiter can be charged with a violation of Article 84 of the UCMJ, which states:
+Additionally, if the recruiter knows you are not qualified for military service, under the regulations, and processes your enlistment anyway, that recruiter can be charged with a violation of Article 84 of the UCMJ.

 However, when you get caught in your lies, if you think that dishonest recruiter (the one who told you to lie) is going to stand up and say, "Yes, I told him to lie, it's all my fault," then you'd better get your head examined.
 He/she is going to say, "Nope.
 He/she didn't tell me a thing about it!"
 You are the one who is going to suffer the consequences of your choice to commit a felony.

-ABSOLUTELY FALSE!
 MEPS' job is the same as the recruiter's job.
-It's to ensure that only qualified candidates enlist.
+It is not the recruiters job to get you into the military, nor is it MEPS' job to disqualify you.
+For both, it's to ensure that only qualified candidates enlist.
 The criminal background check and security clearance investigations can and do find sealed records.
 If anyone tells you otherwise, they are lying to you.
 If you get sick while in the military, and the medical professionals suspect it is a preexisting condition, the military will make every effort to track down previous civilian medical records.
 Again, if someone tells you that the military never checks into these matters, then they are not telling you the truth.
 If you lie about your previous drug use (even if there is no criminal record), and your military job/assignment (either now or a future assignment) requires a Top Secret clearance, the military CAN find out about it (see Security Clearance Secrets).

-There is no RIGHT to serve in the armed forces of the United States.
-The military services have the absolute right to determine who is qualified and who is not qualified to serve.
-Individual recruiters are not authorized or qualified to make these determinations.
+Individual recruiters are not authorized or qualified to make medical or legal determinations.
 Each of the services has a waiver process whereby senior recruiting and medical officials can waive certain disqualifying medical or moral (legal) factors, depending upon the current needs of the service and the other qualifications of the applicant.

 Why Do Some Recruiters Encourage You to Lie?